Acne can be tricky to treat unless you know exactly what is causing it.

 Let’s say your problem is hypothyroidism but you also have GI issues contributing to your acne.

-In this case you would need to address the hypothyroidism and address the gut issues as well.
+In this, case you would need to address the hypothyroidism and address the gut issues as well.

-Generally treating the thyroid by itself may be not enough if multiple imbalances are contributing.
+Generally treating the thyroid by itself may not be enough if multiple imbalances are contributing.

-Have said that let me go through how I treat acne in my clinic including the steps you need to take next if you aren't sure where your acne is coming from:
+Having said that let me go through how I treat acne in my clinic including the steps you need to take next if you aren’t sure where your acne is coming from:

 1. Treat Hypothyroidism if present